mhahsler/arules/docs/measures.md

 \frac{P(X \cap Y)}{P(X)} = P(Y | X)$$

-Confidence is defined as the proportion of transactions that contain $Y$ in the set of transactions that contain $X$.
-This proportion is an estimate for the probability of seeing the rule's consequent under the condition that the transactions also contain the antecedent.
+Confidence is defined as the proportion of transactions that contain $Y$ among those that contain $X$.
+This proportion estimates the probability of observing the rule's consequent given that a transaction contains the antecedent.

 Confidence is directed and gives different values for the rules
 $X \Rightarrow Y$ and $Y \Rightarrow X$.
-Association rules have to satisfy a minimum confidence constraint,
+Association rules must satisfy a minimum confidence constraint,
 $conf(X \Rightarrow Y) \ge \gamma$.